-Good social connections and friendships can give us a sense of belonging, make us healthier and feel nourished.
+Lifelong friends and good social connections can give us a sense of belonging, make us feel healthier and nourished.
 But as we grow older, we often become more selective about who we allow within our inner circle.
-Fair-weather pals are traded for those with staying power, as we swap quantity for quality.
+Those fleeting, fair-weather pals are traded for those with genuine staying power, as we prioritise making lasting friendships over temporary ones.

-This so-called “social pruning” goes hand-in-hand with the litany of adulting pressures that tend to kick in at the onset of your thirties.
+This so-called “social pruning” goes hand-in-hand with the litany of adulting pressures that tend to kick in at the onset of our thirties.
 It’s surprising how the vaulting bar to friendship shifts up a notch when you’re not mainlining tequila in a dorm at 3am.
-Even if you are, you’ve learnt life lessons by now on what it is in a relationship that feels like it fills up your cup rather than diminishes it.
+Even if you are, you’ve learnt life lessons by now on what you need to feel enriched in a friendship.

-As we get older, our lives naturally get more complicated and full.
-And while many friendships stall at this juncture, the best ones are flexible enough survive choppy waters.
-Being a good friend extends beyond the traits we like to place on a pedestal – loyalty, kindness or a similar sense of humour – and it may simply come down to not demanding too much when life gets in the way, instead expressing compassion and understanding.
+As we get older, our lives naturally get busier and more complicated.
+And while many friendships stall or even fracture at this juncture, the strongest ones are flexible enough to survive these choppy waters.
+Being a lifelong friend extends beyond the traits we like to place on a pedestal – loyalty, kindness or a similar sense of humour.
+Instead, it’s about adaptation and understanding that your expectations and approach within your friendship might need to change during certain phases.

 A low-maintenance friend should not be mistaken for someone who’s not committed.
 Rather, they don’t expect the friendship you share to conform to a given set of conditions.
 The bond you share doesn’t have to look a certain way – or equate to time spent together – in order to be considered genuine.